gogins/csound-webserver-opcodes/README.md

 ## Initialization

-*i_webkit_handle* - the handle of a browser created by `webkit_create`.
+*i_webkit_handle* - The handle of a browser created by `webkit_create`.

-*S_window_title* - the title to be displayed by the top-level browser window.
+*S_window_title* - The title to be displayed by the top-level browser window.

-*S_uri* - the Uniform Resource Locator of an Internet resource to be loaded by the browser.
+*S_uri* - The Uniform Resource Identifier of an Internet resource to be loaded by the browser.

-*i_width* - the width of the top-level browser window in pixels.
+*i_width* - The width of the top-level browser window in pixels.

-*i_height* - the height of the top-level browser window in pixels.
+*i_height* - The height of the top-level browser window in pixels.

 ## Performance